Joentze/CodeToGive-Team9/README.md

 - **Donor Management**: Streamlined onboarding for small and large-scale donors, enabling food donations through the platform.
 - **Real-Time Inventory Tracking**: Monitor food donations and distributions in real-time.
-- **Geographical Analysis**: Visualize donation and distribution patterns using interactive maps.
 - **Impact Dashboard**: Track and report metrics like families reached and total donations.

 ## Tech Stack